-- 6.17.
-Given the challenging environment that the Council continues to operate in, the budget assumptions are subject to ongoing review in light of changing circumstances. - 6.18.
-These issues have been brought together to produce a 3 year Medium Financial Outlook (MTFO).
-This confirms the need for on-going significant cost reductions in the short to medium term of £27.731m in 2020/21 and £45.009m in 2021/22.
-Particular issues are as follows.
+- 5.15.
+Given the challenging environment that the Council continues to operate in, the budget assumptions are subject to ongoing review in light of changing circumstances. - 5.16.
+These issues together with the impacts of Covid-19 are being brought together to produce a 3-year Medium Financial Outlook (MTFO) by September 2020.
+The current MTFO, agreed in February 2020, confirms the need for on-going significant cost reductions in the short to medium term of £24.565m in 2021/22 and £30.075m in 2022/23.
+These figures are pre-Covid estimates and as such do not fully reflect the likely ongoing impact.